National Museum of Scotland

 St. Giles’ Cathedral with its beautiful stained glass windows is situated on the Royal Mile and dates back to the 12th century.
 Join one of the cathedral’s free daily guided walking tours and hear stories from the building’s early foundations and be shown the famous Thistle Chapel, home to the Order of the Thistle.
 (Tours should be pre-booked online).
 Greyfriars Kirk has stood since 1620 and is most famously known for its collection of ancient graves, including that of Greyfriars Bobby, a dog who watched over his master’s grave.
 You can visit a commemorative statue to Bobby outside the Kirk.

-Formerly the Catholic Apostolic Church, The Mansfield Traquair Centre is filled with a glorious mural decoration by 19th Arts & Crafts artist, Phoebe Anna Traquair.
-This stunning building is usually open on the second Sunday of each month.
+Formerly the Catholic Apostolic Church, The Mansfield Traquair Centre is filled with a glorious mural decoration by 19th century arts and crafts artist, Phoebe Anna Traquair.
+This stunning building is usually open on the second Sunday afternoon of each month, with tours offered by Friends of Mansfield Traquair.

 Other city centre cathedrals include St Andrew’s and St George’s West with its Georgian architecture on George Street and the majestic neo-gothic three-spired St Mary’s Cathedral in the West End.